terminological/roogledocs/README.md

 ROOGLEDOCS IS IN BETA TEST.

-I CAN ADD UP TO 100 USERS BEFORE I HAVE TO SUBMIT FOR GOOGLE'S REVIEW.
+I CAN ADD UP TO 100 USERS BEFORE I HAVE TO SUBMIT FOR Google'S REVIEW.

 PLEASE SUBMIT A GITHUB ISSUE WITH YOUR GMAIL ADDRESS IF YOU WANT TO PARTICIPATE.

-R library to perform limited interactions with google docs (and maybe one day slides) in R via the Java API library.
-The purpose being to support google docs as a platform for interactive development and documentation of data analysis in R for scientific publication, although it is not limited to this purpose.
+R library to perform limited interactions with Google docs (and maybe one day slides) in R via the Java API library.
+The purpose being to support Google docs as a platform for interactive development and documentation of data analysis in R for scientific publication, although it is not limited to this purpose.
 The workflow supported is a parallel documentation and analysis where a team of people are working collaboratively on documentation, whilst at the same time analysis